DMDesilva/FoodOrderWebSiteAppetite-Lovers/README.md

 # **Appetite Lovers Online Ordering System**

 ## **Overview**
 Appetite Lovers is a web-based platform for ordering homemade food in Kalaniya.
-It combines the warmth of home-cooked meals with the convenience of online shopping, making it easier for customers to browse menus, personalize orders, and track their deliveries in real time.
+It combines the warmth of home-cooked meals with the convenience of online shopping, making it easier for customers to browse menus, personalize orders.

 ---